 While you may still want to power-wash every so often to prevent staining, patios made of stone pavers, brick, and concrete don’t require much maintenance at all.
 They’re definitely the easier of the two to care for.

 What will proper maintenance of your patio or deck get you?
 A natural wood deck will last 10 to 15 years, provided that it’s taken care of.
 A composite deck can last for 25 to 30 years.
 And a patio can last up to 50 years, although they are prone to cracking.

 Last but not least, there’s resale value to think about.
 In most cases, the return on investment (ROI) of patios and decks correlates to the cost of building them.

 Decks are more expensive and tend to have a high ROI (between 60% to 80%).
 Patios cost less to build and provide a lower ROI (up to 50%).
 While returns may be a bit higher in warmer climates, this is generally what you can expect.

 Now that we’ve weighed the pros and cons of both options, which outdoor platform would work best for your home?
 Ultimately, the best choice will depend on whether you’re updating your outdoor space for your enjoyment or to sell.
 If for yourself, your budget, location, and preferences regarding looks and maintenance will come into play.

 And, if to make your home more appealing to:

 - Local buyers

 - Resale value

 You’re not going to regret it.
-Homes that get updated with Curbio sell 50% faster and for 28% more!
+Homes that get updated with Curbio tend to sell faster and for more.
 Why?
 Because we’re able to streamline the end-to-end solution.
-By sourcing the materials, managing the project so you don’t have to, and utilizing a network of licensed professionals – we complete work over 50% faster than the national average!
-And since we help you make strategic updates, home sellers on average walk away with $80,000 in pure profit.
+By sourcing the materials, managing the project so you don’t have to, and utilizing a network of licensed professionals – we can help complete work faster.
 Let Curbio install a deck or patio so you can sit back, relax, and make more money on your home sale.